xdmushui/partner-center-sdk/develop/get-a-customer-subscription-usage-summary.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 This topic describes how to get the **SubscriptionUsageSummary** resource.
-This resource represents the customer's usage of a specific Azure service or resource during the current billing period.
+This resource represents the subscription usage summary of a specific Azure service or resource during the current billing period.

 ## Prerequisites